JuzerShakir/Naive-Bayes-Tutorial/README.md

 #### Execution

-In a terminal or command window, navigate to the top-level project directory `____` (that contains this README) and run one of the following commands:
+In a terminal or command window, navigate to the top-level project directory `Naive_Bayes_Tutorial` (that contains this README) and run one of the following commands:

 ```bash
 ipython notebook report.ipynb